-The Fairhair Specification is now managed by Open Connectivity Foundation (OCF) and the Fairhair Alliance will dissolve as an organization effective November 1, 2019.
+The Fairhair Specification (download link is at the bottom of this page) is now managed by Open Connectivity Foundation (OCF) and the Fairhair Alliance dissolved as an organization effective November 1, 2019.
 This integration of the Fairhair Specification will advance interoperability and security within the automated building and lighting IoT verticals by combining two proven, reliable IoT frameworks.
 Read the OCF press release here.

 Through the agreement between OCF and Fairhair Alliance, OCF will maintain and improve the current Fairhair Specification while certifying Fairhair as an international standard through the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 The Fairhair Specification will augment the current OCF specifications, certification programs, and open source implementations, while reducing time-to-market by establishing standardized onboarding and application frameworks for Building Automation Control and Lighting Control verticals.